AINEXTECH/oracle-cloud-integration/README.md

 # Oracle Cloud Integration
-Houses code for Datadog OCI integration.
+Houses code for Myrmex's OCI integration.
 Includes code for:
-* OCI's log collections pipeline.
+* OCI's log collections permissions.
-* OCI Metric collection setup.

-## Deploy to OCI (metrics)
+## Create OCI Policy Stack
 The setup creates an OCI resource manager (ORM) stack which uses terraform to:

 * Create resources on OCI to send metrics to Datadog using OCI connector hub